umbraco/UmbracoDocs/sustainability-best-practices/infrastructure/hosting.md

 # Hosting

 ### Hosting - renewable and low-carbon energy
 All major cloud providers have committed to using renewable energy sources for their power needs.
-Some providers are going further and committing to more responsible utilisation / recycling of water - a big deal, given the cooling requirements of data centers.
+Some providers are going further and committing to more responsible utilisation/recycling of water - a big deal, given the cooling requirements of data centers.
 Using a hosting provider that is powered by renewable will make a difference.

 Green Web Foundation publishes a [directory of green hosts](https://www.thegreenwebfoundation.org/directory/ )